statamic-rad-pack/runway/README.md

 <!-- /statamic:hide -->

-Runway gives you the option of displaying & managing your Eloquent models in Statamic sites.
+Runway gives you the ability to display & manage your Eloquent models in Statamic.

 ### Control Panel integration